Gajdascz/ts-project-template/README.md

   - AUTHOR_GH (your_username)
   - AUTHOR_EMAIL (your email)
   - PROJECT_SNAKE (your project name)
+  - YEAR (current year)
+- Push to origin main using [skip ci] in commit message.
 - Set your repository NPM_TOKEN for actions:
   - [Copy your npm access token for publishing.](https://docs.npmjs.com/creating-and-viewing-access-tokens)
   - Go to your project Github repository and click `settings` click